Atmosphere of Pluto: Haze

 The haze probably consists of particles of non-volatile compounds, which are synthesized from atmospheric gases under influence of cosmic high-energy radiation.
 The layers show the presence of atmospheric waves (presence of which is also suggested by observations of occultations), and such waves can be created by wind blowing over Pluto's rough surface.

 The haze is the most probable reason for a kink in the curve of light intensity vs. time obtained by New Horizons during the flight through Pluto's shadow (see image on right) – below altitude 150 km the atmosphere attenuates light much stronger than above.
 A similar kink was observed during stellar occultation in 1988.
 Firstly it was also interpreted as weakening of light by haze, but now it is thought to be mainly a result of strong inverse temperature gradient in lower atmosphere.
 During later occultations (when the atmosphere of Pluto was already ≥2 times denser) this kink was absent.

-Another evidence of the haze was obtained in 2002 due to a new occultation.
+More evidence of the haze was obtained in 2002 due to a new occultation.
 The stellar light which managed to reach Earth during the occultation (due to refraction in Pluto's atmosphere), demonstrated an increase of intensity with wavelength.
 This was interpreted as a reliable evidence of light scattering by aerosols (similar to the reddening of rising Sun).
-However, this feature was absent during later eclipses (including 29 June 2015), and on 14 July 2015, New Horizons found the haze to be blue.
+However, this feature was absent during later occultations (including 29 June 2015), and on 14 July 2015, New Horizons found the haze to be blue.

 In the final batch of images received from New Horizons, a number of potential clouds were observed.